-g.
-Ratios
+G. Ratios

-Safe practice for children's work should be a minimum of two leaders present for regular gatherings.
-Ratios of adults to children unaccompanied by a parent or caregiver should be as follows:
+Safe practice for youth work should be a minimum of 1 youth leader to 10 young people, with a minimum of two leaders present for regular gatherings.

-- Two workers/leaders to six infants under 12 months of age - Two workers/leaders to eight children under 3 years of age - Three workers/leaders to twenty children aged 3-5 years of age - Three workers/leaders to 30 school aged children - → NOTE: Co-ed groups need both male and female children's/youth workers or leaders - → Activities off-site require the completion of an activity specific RAMS form and leader-children ratios should be examined on a case by base basis.
+- → NOTE: Co-ed groups need both male and female children's/youth workers or leaders - → Activities off-site require the completion of an activity specific RAMS form and leader-youth ratios should be examined on a case by base basis